Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    petalinux-build --sdk
    ```

-   The generated sysroot package **sdk.sh** will be located in <PetaLinux Project>/images/linux directory.
-You can extract it when you need.
+   The generated sysroot package **sdk.sh** is located in <PetaLinux Project>/images/linux directory and you can extract it when you need.

 ### Fast Track